it3xl/WPF-app-Single-Instance-in-one-line-of-code/README.md

 * No redundant WCF and Remoting undercover interactions.
 * It works with using of EventWaitHandle and it is so simple.

-I heard that others evolved my approach significantly.<br/>
+I heard that others evolved my approach significantly.
 Look out to those projects too.

 P.S.: Consider passing of a string-name to EventWaitHandle.OpenExisting(...) as something vulnerable.<br/>